 - Flour – This kitchen staple is actually a very common thickener.
 If you’ll be using flour to thicken a soup, pour it into a small bowl of water first.
 Mix vigorously using a fork to avoid the formation of lumps.
 Then, pour the mixture into your soup.

 - Cornstarch – Like flour, carefully whisk together cornstarch and water first.
-Then, pour into your soup and proceed to cook until the soup is viscous enough.
+It’s best to make a slurry before adding it to your dish so it incorporates better and avoids lumps.
+Pour the mixture into your soup and cook until viscous enough to your liking.

 Use These Tomato Paste Substitutes to Save Your Dishes

 Now that you know the best alternatives for tomato paste, you never have to worry should you ever run out of stock.
 These tomato paste substitutes will give the right amount of tomato flavor, provided you use the proper ratio.
 So, elevate your eating experience with homemade tomato paste or its equally rich substitutes!